 SECTION 10 - Non-resident Associate Membership.
-Any physician who has been granted the degree of Doctor of Osteopathy or Doctor of Osteopathic medicine from a school which was then approved by the American Osteopathic Association and who is legally licensed to practice medicine and surgery in this state but currently does not practice or reside in the state of Texas is eligible to apply for non-resident associate membership in this Association who does not qualify for membership under Section 2 of this article.
+Any physician who has been granted the degree of Doctor of Osteopathy or Doctor of Osteopathic medicine from a school which was then approved by the American Osteopathic Association and who is legally licensed to practice medicine and surgery in this state but currently does not practice or reside in the state of Texas is eligible to apply for Non-Resident Associate membership in this Association who does not qualify for membership under Section 2 of this article.

 SECTION 11 - Retired Membership.
-A retired member shall have been a regular or sustaining member in good standing for a minimum of 5 years in this Association prior to their request for retired status, with special cases to be reviewed by the Board of Trustees.
-The member shall be fully retired from practice, not gainfully employed in any phase of professional service, but have not yet achieved the requirements for life membership.
-A candidate may be proposed by any member, District society, or affiliated organization of this Association.
-The proposal shall take the form of a signed petition directed to the Board of Trustees.
-This petition shall outline the reason for the request and contain sufficient information about the candidate to permit judicious consideration by the Board.
-The petition shall be subscribed to by at least four regular or sustaining members of this Association and shall, in addition, carry the signature of an officer of the candidate's District society stating that the candidate's District society concurs with the request.
-If the candidate is deemed acceptable and worthy, the Board will recommend to the House that it grant to this individual Retired Membership.
-Such members shall have all privileges of regular membership.
+A Retired member shall have been a regular or sustaining member in good standing for a minimum of 5 years in this Association prior to their request for retired status, with special cases to be reviewed by the Board of Trustees.
+The member shall be fully retired from practice, not gainfully employed in any phase of professional service, but have not yet achieved the requirements for Life membership.
+Before any member can be considered retired and receive benefits of a Retired member, they must receive status approval from the Board of Trustees.
+The member may apply for retired status by submitting a letter of application to the board.
+This letter of application shall outline the reason for the request and contain sufficient information about the candidate to permit judicious consideration by the Board.
+Once granted retired status, such members shall have all privileges of Regular membership, except holding office.